Royal College Intramural Grant Program

 Decisions regarding allocation of this grant, ranging from $1,000 up to $20,000 will be made in alignment with special calls for applications.
 The allocation of funding can support human resources, associated publication costs, travel for presentation by the principal applicant and other project-related costs.
 Presentation at an associated Royal College conference is encouraged.

-This year, the Royal College is again seeking meaningful insight from the Canadian medical education community to contribute to policy and standards that advance and inform the future of Competency-based Medical Education.
+This year, the Royal College is seeking meaningful insight from the Canadian medical education community to contribute to policy and standards that advance specialty medicine and inform areas aligned with:

 It is also expected that the proposal adheres to the highest scholarly standards; relevant literature, best practices and theories underlying the evaluation proposal and relevant question(s) should be explicitly described.